 Dimensions and details for these various components can vary widely from house to house.
-Each element can be elaborated upon with subsidiary trim, or enlarged, or even disposed of altogether in some cases.
+Each element can be elaborated upon with subsidiary trim.
+Alternatively, elements can be enlarged, or even disposed of altogether in some cases.

-For instance, the stool (which a lot of people erroneously call a “sill”) in my project ran straight across the face of the window jamb.
-However, in most cases, the stool sits on top of the bottom jamb, and notches around the inner face of the side jamb.
+For instance, the stool (some erroneously call it a “sill”) in my project ran straight across the face of the window jamb.
+However, in most cases, the stool sits on top of the bottom jamb.
+In that case, it notches around the inner face of the side jamb.

-When you’re installing new craftsman window trim in a finished house, though, the point is to always match existing trim profiles as closely as possible.
-This way, your new window addition won’t look out of place.
+Are you installing new craftsman window trim in a finished house.
+If so, always match existing trim profiles as closely as possible.
+That way, your new window trim won’t look out of place.

 With these considerations in mind, I’ll walk you through my craftsman window trim installation.
-In this case, it’s on a newly installed double window assembly.
+In this case, it’s on a newly installed double window.
 The techniques I use here will serve you well on any craftsman window trim project!

-It would make things much easier if newly installed windows always fit like a dream and created no obstructions to window trim installation.
+It’s much easier if newly installed windows fit like a dream.
+And if there are no obstructions to trim installation.

 Framers have their hands full just getting windows to fit into their openings, sit level, and remain secure.
-But, as conscientious as they are, they can rarely get new window units to mate perfectly with a wall.
-And, they’ll often have to install various caulks and foams to ensure good insulation.
+But, as conscientious as they are, they can rarely get new window units to fit perfectly into a wall.
+Plus, they often have to install various caulks and foams to ensure good insulation.

-To start this project, I had to first cut out the spray foam insulation that extended past the wall face.
+To start this project, I first cut out the spray foam insulation that extended past the wall face.

-The foam can easily be cut with a sharp utility knife and broken off.
+Usually, the foam can easily be cut with a sharp utility knife and removed.
 Just cut it back far enough that no bit of it extends past the jamb edge.

-With the window perimeter cleaned, I then had to address a more difficult issue.
+With the window perimeter cleaned, I then addressed a more difficult issue.
 In this case, there was unevenness between the drywall face and the jamb edge.

 In older houses, this is frequently a problem.
-The existing wall is thicker than the jamb width on the new window.
-If you were to install trim on the window without first addressing this, you would see a glaring gap between the trim and the jamb!
+The existing wall is thicker than the jamb width of the new window.
+If you don’t first address this issue, you’ll see an obvious gap between the trim and the jamb!

-I measured the depth difference around the entire perimeter of the window, and took the average of those measurements: about 1/4″.
-I then set up my table saw and ripped pine 1×4 to this width.
+First, I measured the depth difference around the entire perimeter of the window, and took the average of those measurements.
+This was about 1/4″.
+So, I set up my table saw and ripped pine 1×4 to this width.
 (Note: the strips were 3/4″ x 1/4″).

-When I had enough for four jambs, I used the miter saw to cut these pieces to lengths that matched the lengths of the jamb perimeter.
+I cut enough for four jambs.
+Next, I used the miter saw to cut these pieces to lengths that matched the lengths of the jamb perimeter.

-I brought the pieces into the house, spread glue on their backs, and shot them onto the edges of the jambs using 3/4″ brad nails.
+I brought the pieces into the house and spread glue on their backs.Then I shot them onto the edges of the jambs, using 3/4″ brad nails.

-(It’s important not to use nails that are longer than necessary in situations like this.
-Long, skinny brads can “turn” in the wood grain.
+It’s important not to use nails that are longer than necessary in situations like this.
+Long, skinny brads can follow the wood grain.
 If that happens, they curl and punch out of adjacent trim faces.
-If you’re not careful, you can catch one in the finger!
-Just try to get about 5/8″ of nail into the jamb.
-Here’s a pretty good article on brad nailer safety.)
+Be careful; you can catch one in the finger!
+Ideally, try to get about 5/8″ of nail into the jamb.
+Here’s a pretty good article on brad nailer safety.

-If you have to fur out a jamb like this, just be sure to get the shim edge perfectly flush with the jamb edge.
+When you “fur out” a jamb like this, get the shim edge perfectly flush with the jamb edge.
 A little sanding, caulk and glue can make the seam between them disappear.
+(The glue helps).

 Step #2: Mark Reveals

-“Reveals” are an architectural detail found on most every door and window.
-They make the trim clean and aesthetically pleasing.
+“Reveals” are architectural details found on most every door and window.
+They make the trim look clean and aesthetically pleasing.

-Reveals are created by offsetting the edge of the side casing from the face of the jamb by about 1/8″- 3/16″.
-This placement creates a step effect between the two trims.
+Reveals are created when you offset the edge of the side casing from the face of the jamb.
+Typically, by 3/16″.
+That way, you create a step effect between the two trims.

-Before you begin trimming the window, it’s best to go ahead and mark your reveals.
-This will let you pull measurements to the mark lines, so you can then plot in reveal spacing on each cut.
+Before you trim the window, mark your reveals.
+This way, you pull measurements to the marked lines, so you can then plot the spacing for each cut.

-I like to use a combination square to do this.
-By locking the blade 1/8″-3/16″ from the end, you can easily press the tool into jamb corners and mark the edge with a pencil.
+I used a combination square to do this.
+(See the link above).
+By locking the blade 3/16″ from the end, I easily pressed the tool into jamb corners and marked the edge with a pencil.
 In the photo below, notice the pencil lines that form a corner.
 Later, I used these corner marks when I measured for my cuts.

 Step #3: Measure And Cut Side Casings

-With the reveals marked, I could now measure and cut for side casings.
+With the reveals marked, I measured and cut the side casings.
 (Normally I would install the window stool first.
-But, because the stool wasn’t notched, it was easiest to do side casings first here.)
+But in this case, because the stool wasn’t notched, it was easiest to do side casings first.)

-To get my measurements, I gently butted my tape tab down onto the face of the bottom jamb and pulled the tape upward.
+To measure, I gently butted my tape tab down onto the face of the bottom jamb and pulled the tape upward.

-I sighted along the tape at the reveal mark I had just plotted to find my casing length.
-I measured both sides this way, rather than trust any uniformity in the window assembly.
+I sighted along the tape at the corner reveal mark I had just plotted to find my casing length.
+Next, I measured both sides, rather than trust any uniformity in the window assembly.

-I cut pieces of 1×4 pre-primed pine to these lengths using my miter saw.
+After that, I cut pieces of 1×4 pre-primed pine to these lengths using my miter saw.
 I cut both pieces out of a single 12′ piece.
-By making a “split” cut at the center first, I could then pull both measurements from my clean cut ends.
+To make this easier, I made a “split” cut at the center first.
+That way, I could then pull both measurements from my nice, clean cut ends.